What death of singer who contracted covid on purpose reveals about pandemic and vaccines

 “If you have real-life examples, it’s more powerful than just showing graphs and numbers.
 You can’t empathize with numbers.”

-Preliminary information that the omicron variant would cause a milder covid and with a lower risk of complications lead many to follow arguments such as: “better to get infected soon, or on purpose, to get rid of the disease and go on with life with fewer restrictions” .
+Preliminary information that the micron variant would cause a milder covid and with a lower risk of complications lead many to follow arguments such as: “better to get infected soon, or on purpose, to get rid of the disease and go on with life with less restrictions” .

-For microbiologist Natália Pasternak, president of the Instituto Questão de Ciência, the idea is “terrible”, is based on “false premises” and can jeopardize individual and collective health.
+For microbiologist Natlia Pasternak, president of the Question of Science Institute, the “terrible” idea is based on “false premises” and can jeopardize individual and collective health.

-Pasternak recalls that, a few decades ago, when there were no vaccines, parents used to promote the so-called “parties” of measles, chickenpox or rubella.
+Pasternak recalls that, some decades ago, when there were no vaccines, parents used to promote the so-called “festivities” of measles, chickenpox or rubella.

 In short, the idea was for an infected child to transmit the virus to others.
 As these diseases are usually milder in childhood, the practice could, in theory, create immunity and avoid greater problems in adolescence or adulthood.